UCSD-LabStream/Frontend/src/Documentation/stud_booking.md

 - Select button is only enabled for available slots
 - Error messages for no slot selected or failed booking

+## Support for booking multiple experiments

+- There is a UI component at the top which gives users a drop down option to select the experiment they want to book
+- based on this selection, the correct databse collection for that experiemnt will be accessed (TODO)

 ## Dependencies
 ```bash
 npm install @mui/material @emotion/react @emotion/styled